MJKWoolnough/gedcom/README.md

 }
 ```

-VerifiedIndividualFamEventDetail is a GEDCOM structure type
+VerifiedIndividualFamEventDetail is a GEDCOM structure type.

 #### type Version